MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab02_ex01.md

         </div>
         <div class="col-sm-12 col-lg-4">

+        Return to the OpenShift home page and find the **nexus** pod.
+Click the route, and login with your user and password.
+Again return to OpenShift and find the **nexus-iq-server** pod.
+Click the route, and again login with your user and password.
+        <br /><br />
         Where do your components come from?
 What vulnerabilities are lurking baked deep in your application?
 Do you consume any volatile licenses?
         <br /><br />
         The Sonatype integrated open source governance platform (Nexus) helps more than 1,000 organizations and 10 million software developers simultaneously accelerate innovation and improve application security.
 Their machine learning engine (Nexus Intelligence) has analyzed more than 65 million open source components.
 We continuously feed this intelligence to our customers so they make better innovation decisions early and everywhere across their development lifecycle.